Wood Burning stove FAQ

 Much like the firebricks cracking, the seal between the flue pipe and the stove outlet can sometimes deteriorate.
 This can be addressed in a maintenance check and takes 5 minutes to repair.

-How often do I need to get my chimney swept?
+How often do I need to get my chimney or liner swept?